In the U.S.

-Medical treatment was first provided with the congressional passing of Public Law 97-72, the “Veterans’ Health Care, Training, and Small Business Loan Act of 1981”; and later, financial compensation with Public Law 98-542, the “Veterans’ Dioxin and Radiation Exposure Compensation Standards Act of 1984.”
-The primary way that assistance has been administered to Vietnam veterans affected by Agent Orange was through the U.S. Department of Veterans Affairs (VA).
+Medical treatment was first provided with the congressional passing of Public Law 97-72—the “Veterans’ Health Care, Training, and Small Business Loan Act of 1981”; and later, financial compensation with Public Law 98-542—the “Veterans’ Dioxin and Radiation Exposure Compensation Standards Act of 1984.”
+The Veterans Affairs (VA) has been the primary agency that has administered these benefits to Vietnam veterans affected by Agent Orange.

 The National Academy of Sciences

-The VA went on to conduct medical studies, at first heavily influenced by the chemical industry, on the human health implications of Agent Orange exposure.
+The VA went on to conduct medical studies on the human health implications of Agent Orange exposure, which was at first heavily influenced by the chemical industry.
 But with the Agent Orange Act of 1991, Congress transferred the responsibility for reviewing medical research from the VA to the National Academy of Sciences.

 The Academy was charged with reviewing the scientific research on Dioxin and the herbicides used in Vietnam to determine if there was an association with negative health outcomes.
 The VA’s list of illnesses and disabilities eligible for treatment and compensation, based on recommendations by the Academy, has been growing ever since.

 The following conditions are currently recognized by the VA as associated with exposure to Agent Orange:

 - Acute and Subacute Peripheral Neuropathy.